mrmrs/writing/_posts/2013-12-15-common-vim.md

 ### c

-c stands for change.
-It will not do anything on its on.
+c stands for "change" will not do anything on its on, but acts as a modifier to other commands.
 Here are some common commands handy for editing front end code

 ```cw``` cw stands for change word.
 This will delete the word your cursor is over and enter into insert mode